Roatan Vacation FAQ’s

 Currently, all amenities except for the following are available to guests:

-The expected completion date for the main building, which will house the spa and health club is the first quarter of 2012.
+The expected completion date for the spa and health club is the first quarter of 2015.

 While more and more businesses are beginning to accept credit cards (of course we do), the banking system in Honduras is a little bit behind the times in terms of credit card processing, so they are not universally accepted.
 We recommend bringing sufficient cash to pay for most meals and some planned activities.

 There are several airlines offering great schedules and rates for travel to the island.
-An expedia search is a good place to start, but if you want to go direct to the airlines, we recommend Continental, Delta and Taca as the best place to start.
+An expedia search is a good place to start, but if you want to go direct to the airlines, we recommend United, Delta, American Airlines and Taca as the best place to start.
 You'll find that Roatan is an easy one-day commute from most US markets.

 Saturday to Saturday is the most common itinerary although there are now Sunday flights as well.
 Travel during the week usually involves an additional connection through San Pedro Sula, so it takes a little longer, but it's still pretty easy for a Caribbean destination.

 Due to current security measures, you'll need to allow more time for check-in, security screening and boarding flights.
 Please check with your airline prior to departure for the latest recommended arrival times and security guidelines.
 It is also recommended you have a government-issued picture ID available at all times, as well as a printed itinerary if you're using an electronic ticket.